usnistgov/dioptra/docs/source/tutorials/hello_world/part-0.rst

 .. _tutorial-setup-dioptra-in-the-gui:

-Setup Dioptra in the GUI
+Set Up Dioptra in the GUI
 =====================

 Before running your first plugin task, we need to prepare the environment.